semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 that contains two environment variables named `SECRET_ONE` and `SECRET_TWO` with values `This is the value of SECRET_ONE` and `This is the value of SECRET_TWO`, respectively.

+## Example with files

+	apiVersion: v1beta
+	kind: Secret
+	metadata:
+	  name: my-secrets
+	  id: 24d1932b-1c9b-4068-ac6a-1845a7816889
+	  create_time: 1536679082
+	  update_time: 1536755195
+	data:
+	  env_vars:
+	  - name: SECRET_ONE
+	    value: This is a little secret
+	  files:
+	  - path: file.txt
+	    content: SGVsbG8gU2VtYXBob3JlIDIuMAo=

+The data in the `content` field is the output of the `base64 file.txt` command because the file is stored using Base64 representation.

 ## See also